Geodock-GmbH/Qonnectra/deployment/qgis/README.md

 # QGIS Server Setup

-This directory contains the QGIS Server configuration for the Krit GIS project.
+This directory contains the QGIS Server configuration for the Qonnectra project.

 ## Structure